 Click on the links for (hopefully) pix of each bands

-It's difficult enough to grab the attention of the crowd during the course of a set, but to be able to do it with 1
+It's difficult enough to grab the attention of the crowd during the course of a set, but to be able to do it with 1 number?

-was about to be unfurled today.
+be unfurled today.

 So with daylight still streaming through the windows of that local sauna known as the